The Component Library lets you extend functionality in Bizagi; by including custom code to be used in the logic behind your processes.

 Therefore, consider the following in case that you need to roll-out changes to that process:

-•Edit the components of the Component library from the development environment (through Bizagi Studio), so that you upload a different DLL assembly.
+•Edit the components in the Component Library in the development environment (through Bizagi Studio) to support the changes you are making to a business process.
+Then upload a different DLL assembly.

 When editing a component, you may not change the component's main details such as its name or namespace.